flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Average call waiting times on EE were found to be 3 minutes and 41 seconds, which is substantially worse than the average among UK networks.

-We can also look to Trustpilot, where EE has an overall score of 1.9/5 at the time of writing.
-That’s considered ‘poor’.
+We can also look to Trustpilot, where EE has an overall score of 1.6/5 at the time of writing.
+That’s considered ‘bad’.

 Conclusion

 EE is a top-class mobile network, especially if you care about having the fastest data possible.
-It offers higher speeds and lower latency (at least on 4G) than any rival network, as well as competitive coverage and extras, such as inclusive roaming outside the EU.
+It offers higher 4G speeds and lower latency than any rival network, as well as competitive coverage and extras, such as inclusive roaming outside the EU on select plans.

 It can be pricey, and its selection of roaming locations isn’t a match for some networks, but if you mostly plan to use your phone in the UK and aren’t on a tight budget, EE is tough to beat.